 But I honestly couldn’t help but feel watching it live that there was a tinge of Bertuzzi on Moore to the proceedings.
 Obviously the consequences here were a lot less severe, but it’s not like a Matt Carkner punch hasn’t done severe damage to a New York Ranger before.
 Paul MacLean and the Senators chose their words carefully in the lead up to and after the game saying little more than they wanted to be “more physical”.
 Whether’s that’s by design or coincidence who knows, but with the dirty laundry being aired in the NFL of late you have to think this is something they were at least cognizant of.

 Beyond the morality? of what Carkner did was the immediate in-game consequence – a five-minute major assessed to open the period.
-Graeme in the post below explained pretty convincingly that the team appeared real determined to kill that penalty for Carks.
+It was explained in the post below pretty convincingly that the team appeared real determined to kill that penalty for Carks.
 But…failure to do so could of quickly buried the team, brutal Ranger power-play be damned.
 Would anyone be praising Carkner if New York had swiftly put two up on the board three minutes into the game?
 Or maybe we’d hear bitching about the instigator rule instead.

-In the end Ottawa won the game so Carkner’s actions have been validated as crucial to sparking the win, while sending the message the Senators will not be fucked with (Carl Hagelin yet to receive that broadcast).
+In the end Ottawa won the game so Carkner’s actions have been validated as crucial to sparking the win, while sending the message the Senators will not be messed with (Carl Hagelin yet to receive that broadcast).
 I’m not sure anyone can say this incident had any material impact on the game save getting Carkner and Dubinsky ejected.
 The Murray’s are old-time hockey, and even though he came out of a very modern Detroit organization I think we’re beginning to see MacLean concurs on some level.
 All the while Melnyk is left to argue not very persuasively that he’s as big an advocate of elimininating “goons” as there is in the league.
 Mario Lemieux in a similiar spot today.

 As for Shanahan’s work on this series, I thought he got the Hagelin suspension right.
 And while it probably shouldn’t have played into his decision you have to think the Wolski non-suspenion on Alfredsson was playing in the back of his mind – optics everybody.
 Carkner in my opinion got off light, especially after the convincing case Shanny made on video for a comparable past transgression.
 Factor in the player is a #6 d-man at best, and this had the makings of a statement ruling right in the league’s wheelhouse.
 Weird.